TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

 *   Boy's Sale Jeans
 *   Show All Boy's Sale

-Give a Buckle Gift card Enjoy special pricing during our first-ever LOYALTY EVENT .
+Give a Buckle Gift card Enjoy special pricing during our first-ever LOYALTY EVENT.
 Privacy &.
 Security

 **Privacy &.
 Security Policy**
 The Buckle, Inc. ("Buckle") cares about the privacy of our Guests.
 Our goal is to provide the best shopping experience possible for our Guests, and we strive to achieve that goal through our Internet shopping experience.
 Buckle.com collects client information to enhance your shopping experience.